jac08h/jac08h.github.io/misc/philosophy.md

 * Plutarch
 	* friends|flatterers
 	* avoid self-flattering
-	`We must eradicate self-love and conceit, because by flattering us beforehand they render us less resistant to flatterers.`
+	`"We must eradicate self-love and conceit, because by flattering us beforehand they render us less resistant to flatterers."`

 ## A period of transition
 * Neo-platonism